Sliding-Hardware-Estimator/SlidingHardwareEstimator/README.md

 # Sliding Hardware Estimator
-S.H.E.: a generic framework for data stream mining over sliding windows.
+S.H.E.: a generic framework for data stream mining over sliding windows on hardware platforms.

 This repostory contains all the codes related to the manuscript submitted to DAC'22.